n7tae/mrefd/README.md

 Encrypted voice streams will pass through an *mrefd* channel, but **only** if they are configured for it.

-*mrefd* uses **DVIN**, the *Digital Voice Information Network*. **DVIN** is a distributed hash table network for publishing and retreving connection information.
+*mrefd* uses **DVIN**, the *Digital Voice Information Network*. **DVIN** is a distributed hash table network for publishing and retrieving connection information.
 Each M17 client on the **DVIN** that can accept inbound connections publishes its connection informating.
 Other M17 clients wishing to connect only need to know the callsign of the destination.
 The connecting information is available in the **DVIN**.

 The dashboard for *mrefd* is available [here](https://github.com/kc1awv/gomrefdash.git).